Face to face

 Using Tom’s own words, the training promotes child-centred, trauma-informed practice, encouraging professionals to reflect deeply on how domestic abuse, coercive control, and neglect affect children’s emotional wellbeing and development.

-• child’s voice: hear Tom’s story and understand what we can learn from his and his family's experience.
+• listen to Tom’s story and recognise what his and his family’s experiences can teach them

-• raise awareness: explore key themes including domestic abuse, coercive control, neglect, and their impact on mental health.
+• explore the key themes of domestic abuse, coercive control and neglect, and understand how these can affect mental health

-• understand trauma: reflect on the effects of trauma and adverse childhood experiences (ACEs) on children’s lives and outcomes.
+• reflect on how trauma and adverse childhood experiences shape children’s lives and future outcomes

 To reserve a place or make an enquiry, please contact us at: